fonsecamar/Medical-Claims-Transaction-Processing-at-scale/docs/deployment-standard.md

     git clone --recurse-submodules https://github.com/Azure/Medical-Claims-Transaction-Processing-at-scale.git
     ```

 1. Run the following script to provision the infrastructure and deploy the API and frontend.
-This will provision all of the required infrastructure, deploy the API and web app services into AKS, and provision and load artifacts into a Synapse Analytics workspace.
+This will provision all of the required infrastructure and deploy the API and web app services into AKS.

     ```pwsh
     cd .\Medical-Claims-Transaction-Processing-at-scale